montanajava/data-demo-quarkus-mvn/README.md

 * Run `mvn clean verify`

-I get the following error on Ubuntu 24.04.1:
+I get the following error on Ubuntu 24.04.1 on native hardware and also when running as a VM under VMware.

 ```text
 [error]: Build step io.quarkus.vertx.http.deployment.VertxHttpProcessor#preinitializeRouter threw an exception: java.lang.RuntimeException: Unable to read io/vertx/mutiny/ext/web/Router.class